lenra-io/docs/src/markdown/getting-started.md

 ## Directory structure

-First of all, we can see that this project already versionned with git.
+First of all, we can see that this project is already versioned with git.
 This is a usually a good idea to commit your changes early on.
-This new project is a simple app that showcase a simple counter app.
+This new project is a simple app that showcases a simple counter app.

 About the different files :